smcclatchy/2019-04-02-r-ct/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges.
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
 They should have a few specific software packages installed (listed <a href="#setup">below</a>). on.
 </p>